PeterNaydenov/walk/README_v.4.x.x.md

 ## objectCallback

-Optional callback function that is started on each object property including 'root'.
+Optional callback function that is started on each object property.
 Function should return object or will be ignored in copy process.

 ```js
 function objectCallbackFn ({ value, key, breadcrumbs, IGNORE }) {